Bertha Hill: Career

-Hill was born in Charleston, South Carolina, one of sixteen children.
+Hill was born on March 15, 1905 in Charleston, South Carolina, one of sixteen children.
 The family moved to New York in 1915.
 She began her career as a dancer in Harlem and by 1919 was working with Ethel Waters.
 At age 14, during a stint at Leroy's, a noted New York nightclub, Hill was nicknamed "Chippie" because of her youth.
 She also performed with Ma Rainey as part of the Rabbit Foot Minstrels.
+She was not just part of the troupe, she was a singer and dancer specifically.
 She later established her own song and dance act and toured on the TOBA circuit in the early 1920s.

 About 1925, she settled in Chicago, where she worked at various venues with King Oliver's Jazz Band.
 She first recorded in November 1925 for Okeh Records, backed by the cornet player Louis Armstrong and the pianist Richard M. Jones, singing such songs as "Pratt City Blues", "Low Land Blues" and "Kid Man Blues" that year and "Georgia Man" and "Trouble in Mind" with the same musicians in 1926.
 She also recorded in 1927, with Lonnie Johnson on the vocal duet "Hard Times Blues", plus "Weary Money Blues", "Tell Me Why" and "Speedway Blues".
 In 1928, she recorded vocal duets with Tampa Red, singing "Hard Times Blues", "Christmas Man Blues", and another version of "Trouble in Mind" for Vocalion.
 In 1929 she recorded "Non-Skid Tread" with "Scrapper" Blackwell and the Two Roys, with Leroy Carr on piano.
 Hill recorded 23 titles between 1925 and 1929.